-9.5.2 VM Exits Caused by Events That Would be Delivered by FRED
+9.6.2 VM Exits Caused by Events That Would be Delivered by FRED

-If an event that would use FRED event delivery instead causes VM exit, information about the event is saved into the VM-exit interruption-information and VM-exit interruption error-code fields of the VMCS as would be done if FRED transitions were not enabled, with the following exceptions:
+If an event that would use FRED event delivery instead causes VM exit, information about the event is saved into the exiting-event identification and error-code fields of the VMCS as would be done if FRED transitions were not enabled, with the following exceptions:

-- Bit 11 of the VM-exit interruption-information field indicates whether the error code field is valid.
-For events that occur while FRED transitions are enabled, this bit is always saved as 1. - For events that occur while FRED transitions are enabled, the VM-exit interruption error code is always defined.
-(It receives whatever value the event would have saved for an error code as determined by Section 5.2.1; this value is zero when an error code is not defined.)
+- Bit 11 of the exiting-event identification field indicates whether the error code field is valid.
+For VM exits due to events that occur while FRED transitions are enabled, this bit is always saved as 1. - Bit 13 of the exiting-event identification field is set if the VM exit is due to a nested exception encountered during delivery of an earlier event.
+Other VM exits (including VM exit due to #DF) clear the bit. - For events that occur while FRED transitions are enabled, the exiting-event error code is always defined.
+(It receives whatever value the event would have saved for an error code as determined by Section 5.2.1; this value is zero when an error code was not already defined.)